Business Development Professional Jobs in USA with Visa Sponsorship

 Which visa types are most common for business development professionals?

-The H-1B is the most common path for non-Australian nationals in business development.
+The H-1B visa is the most common path for non-Australian nationals in business development.
 Australian citizens have access to the E-3 visa, which has no lottery and is significantly easier to obtain.
 Canadian and Mexican nationals may qualify under the TN visa for closely related classifications.
 O-1B is rarely applicable to business development roles unless you can document extraordinary achievement in a relevant field.

 What degree do I need for a business development visa sponsorship?